DrUzair/BDT/hive/hive_lab4.md

 # Lab 4: Programming Hive

 1. In this lab session, we will start working with HiveQL
-2. In case you don't have the geo-tagged tweet data in Hadoop, you need reload it
+2. In case you don't have the geo-tagged tweet data in Hadoop, you need to reload it
 3. To avoid confusion, please always include database name 'twitter.' as part of your hive table name. e.g.,  twitter.full_text
    - If you don't specify the database name while you're not in the twitter database (did not issue the command 'use twitter'), you will not find the  the corresponding table.
 By default you're in a database called "default"

-##### ATTENTION ! ! !

-- This set of lab instructions contain a 'bug' that we intentionally introduced.
+   - **ATTENTION:** This set of lab instructions contain a **'bug'** that we intentionally introduced.
    - Please follow and read the ERROR messages closely and understand what they are referring to.
    - When you find the 'bug' figure out a way to fix it.
 You are strongly encouraged to search on the internet and/or discuss the problem with your class mates.
    - After you have fixed the 'bug' (or failed to come up with a fix), notify your instructor.

 [HIVE Language Manual](https://cwiki.apache.org/confluence/display/Hive/LanguageManual)